Robson Bight

 Robson Bight is a small Vancouver Island bay at the west end of Johnstone Strait across from West Cracroft Island in British Columbia, Canada that includes a protected killer whale habitat famous for its whale-rubbing beaches.
 The bight is adjacent to Lower Tsitika River Provincial Park.

 The nearest access point is Telegraph Cove on the east coast of Northern Vancouver Island.

 Ecological Reserve

 Robson Bight (Michael Bigg) Ecological Reserve was established in 1982 as a sanctuary for killer whales.
 The area, 10 km south east of Telegraph Cove and 40 km from Port McNeill, British Columbia, is restricted.
 Access by boat or land is prohibited.
-The Robson Bight Warden Program is operated by Cetus Research and Conservation Society.
+The Robson Bight Warden Program is operated by the Cetus Research and Conservation Society.
 This program educates visitors to the area about the Ecological Reserve and asks visitors to remain outside the Ecological Reserve boundaries.
 The Reserve extends 1 km offshore from markers at either end of the Reserve.
 The total area of the reserve, including upland and foreshore, is 5,460 hectares.
 It is named after the late killer whale researcher Michael Bigg.